Community Health Worker (CHW)

-The program consists of 120 hours of lecture, in addition to 36 hours of combined job shadowing and internship experience.
+The program consists of 120 hours of lecture (which includes an 8-hour Mental Health First Aid certification training), along with a 50-hour required internship experience.
 The program will prepare students to perform a wide range of activities to increase the community’s health knowledge and self-sufficiency, including outreach, community education, informal counseling, social support, and advocacy.
 Students will also learn how to make home visits to chronically ill patients, pregnant women and nursing mothers, individuals at high risk of health problems, and the elderly.

 - Students will be able to identify issues related to public health and the healthcare system that affect the delivery of client services.

 - Students will be able to access resources and health education information to respond to clients’ needs.

 - Students will be able to recognize differences in cultural health beliefs and apply models for practicing cultural humility.

 - Students will be able to practice motivational interviewing with a client-centered counseling approach.

 - Students will be able to develop behavior action and change plans for clients.